mahmudulhasan-app/mahmudulhasan-app/README.md

 ### I am a Flutter Developer.

-*I am a frotend Developer
+*I am a frontend Developer

 *Overview:
 I am Hasan a junior flutter developer.
 I have done various projects with flutter,